Tryptophan 2-monooxygenase

-Thus, the two substrates of this enzyme are L-tryptophan and O_{2}, and its 3 products are (indol-3-yl)acetamide, CO_{2}, and H_{2}O.
+The two substrates of this enzyme are L-tryptophan and oxygen.
+Its products are 3-indoleacetamide, carbon dioxide, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is L-tryptophan:oxygen 2-oxidoreductase (decarboxylating).
-This enzyme participates in tryptophan metabolism.
+This enzyme participates in tryptophan metabolism, especially in plants, where the product amide can be converted to the auxin hormone indole-3-acetic acid.

+Like other similar enzymes which use oxygen to cleave amino acids, this is a flavoprotein.
+Others include lysine 2-monooxygenase and arginine 2-monooxygenase.